RingCentral pricing: Hidden fees + 6 Other things to know

 Here are some additional fees to consider before signing on the dotted line for RingCentral:

-• Toll-free calling limits: Like texting, no RingCentral plan comes with unlimited toll-free minutes.
+• Toll-free calling limits: As with texting, no RingCentral plan includes unlimited toll-free minutes.
 The Core plan gives you 100 minutes pooled across the entire account, followed by the Advanced plan at 1,000 minutes and the Ultra plan at 10,000 minutes.

-• Toll-free SMS charges: You can send up to 40 messages per minute and will be charged $0.01 per message sent or received by your toll-free number.
+• Toll-free SMS charges: You can send up to 50 messages per minute, and you’ll be charged $0.0085 per message sent or received by your toll-free number.

 • Advanced business analytics: You only have access to basic analytics unless you upgrade to the Advanced plan.
 It costs $25 per user per month.

-• Number setup fee: Every toll-free vanity number requires a one-time setup fee of $30.
+• Number setup fee: Each toll-free vanity number requires a one-time setup fee of $30.

 • International calling and SMS: RingCentral lists its international call rates online.
 But its international SMS rates are only available in the Admin portal.
 This means there’s no way to know how much you’ll pay for international texts until you sign up for a plan to take the free trial.